 This bill aims to amend the Code of West Virginia by introducing new sections that mandate coverage for the treatment of pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections and pediatric acute onset neuropsychiatric syndrome.
-Specifically, it requires that health insurance plans, including those under the Public Employees Insurance Act (PEIA) and Medicaid, provide coverage for intravenous immunoglobulin therapy for these conditions.
+Specifically, it requires that health insurance plans, including those under the Public Employees Insurance Act (PEIA), Medicaid, and other health insurance providers, provide coverage for intravenous immunoglobulin therapy for these conditions.
 However, coverage will only be granted if the insured's physician obtains prior authorization, demonstrating that all other treatment options have been exhausted.
-The provisions will apply to plans issued or renewed after specified dates in 2026.

 Statutes affected: